Annual Technical Report 2006 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2006/JP)

 (8) List of Goods and services

-Goods and services, classification, designated goods and/or services, similar-group code, etc. can be searched and referred to.
+Goods and services, classification, designated goods and/or services, similar group codes, etc. based on the 8th and 9th edition of the Nice Classification can be searched and referenced.
 An English version is available.

 (9) International Classification of Goods and Services

-International Classification of Goods and Services on Nice Agreement (8th edition) together with similar-group code can be referred to.
+International Classification of Goods and Services on Nice Agreement (8th edition and 9th edition) together with similar-group code can be referred to.

 (10) Japanese Well-known trademark search

-Registered trademarks, registered as defensive mark or certified as Japanese Well-known trademark by appeal/trial decision, can be searched.
+Registered trademarks, registered as defensive mark or certified as Japanese Well-known trademark by decision on opposition, appeal/trial decision or court decision can be searched.
 An English version is available.

 In addition, as related information, progress information on application, registration and appeal/trial decision, are also available.

 b) Providing JPO data

 In March 1999, the JPO began providing the JPO’s bibliographical and progress information to outside users by organizing and converting it in the standard format for better usability for the users.
 Further, the service was transferred to INPIT in October 2004, and the service has been provided to the outside users with a pace of twice a month.